Deformation principle and Andr\'e motives of projective hyperk\"ahler manifolds: Deformation principle

 \subsection{The setting}

 In this section, we will assume that

-is a smooth proper morphism with connected fibres between complex-analytic spaces, the base $B$ is a connected quasi-projective variety and for any $b\in B$ the fibre $\XX_b$ is projective.
-Moreover, we will assume that there exists a line bundle $\LL\in \mathrm{Pic}(\XX)$ and a dense Zariski-open subset $U\subset B$, such that $\LL|_{\XX_b}$ is ample for any $b\in U$.
+is a smooth proper morphism with connected fibres between complex analytic spaces, the base $B$ is a connected quasi-projective variety and for any $b\in B$ the fibre $\XX_b$ is projective.
+Moreover, we will assume that there exists a line bundle $\LL\in \mathrm{Pic}(\XX)$ and a dense Zariski-open subset $U\subset B$ such that $\LL|_{\XX_b}$ is ample for any $b\in U$.
+Let $\XX_U = \pi^{-1}(U)$.
+We will assume that $\XX_U$ is a quasi-projective variety, and that the bundle $\LL|_{\XX_U}$ and the morphism $\pi|_{\XX_U}$ are algebraic.

+Let us emphasize that we do not assume the total space $\XX$ to be an algebraic variety, and for the families that we consider below (see Proposition \ref{prop_curve}) it will typically not be algebraic.